busstoptaktik/geodesy/ruminations/010-rumination.md

 As 19111 (along with 19161) describes the relation between coordinates (i.e. numbers), and locations (i.e. the physical world), 19111 should speak in geodetic and hence empirical terms.
 As elaborated under Item 0 below, there is no axiomatic highway towards the georeference.
 The georeference is fundamentally geodetic and empirical, so 19111 needs to bridge the gap between geodesy and geomatics - in other words, 19111 must "speak geodesy".

-But geodesists communicate about the physical world, so they tend to get away with being linguistically much more sloppy than geomaticians, since physical reality and human conception are magnificent disambiguators.
+When we communicate as **geodesists**, we communicate about the physical world, so we tend to get away with being linguistically sloppy, since physical reality and human conception are magnificent disambiguators.

-Geomaticians on the other hand, must be conceptually and linguistically more strict, since they concern themselves with feeding the bit-crunching monsters, which posess neither imagination, nor reason.
+When we communicate as **geomaticians**, on the other hand, we must be conceptually and linguistically more strict, since we concern ourselves with feeding the bit-crunching monsters, which posess neither imagination, nor reason.

 Bridging the gap between contextual sloppiness, and context free rigor is no simple feat.
-Reaching a common understanding may very well take yet another few decades.
-But while that understanding materializes, at least we can try to maintain, trim and focus 19111, making sure it doesn't buckle under its own load *en route*.
+Building a sufficiently rich terminology and understanding may very well take yet another few decades.
+But while that materializes, at least we can try to maintain, trim and focus 19111, making sure it doesn't buckle under its own load *en route*.

 ## Item 0: Empirical contraptions vs. axiomatic idealizations